whitetxt/TSEE/README.md

 Look at the source in [this file](https://github.com/EvieUwU/TSEE/blob/master/src/main.c)

+**NOTE:** This is broken at the moment, since I'm trying to rework physics to be better.

 ## Uses

 TSEE is highly versatile, it can be used to make all kinds of games.